baardev/ohlc/NOTES.md

 ## References:

-exampels of plots for matploylib https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.show.html
+examples of plots for matploylib https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.show.html

 mpf and mpl